Updated: 2022-09-29. To reflect that BoringCrypto is now part of the main branch.

 go tool nmon it and check that it has symbols named

 The boringssl based toolchain is basically a drop in replacement.
-All we need to do is:
+All we need to do is to use different go image toolchain:

 RedHat go toolchain #